 German-American Provenance Research Exchange Program (PREP) for Museum Professionals, 2017–2019

-The German-American exchange program PREP was established by the SPK and the Smithsonian Institution to foster the formation of networks between provenance researchers in both countries.
+The German/American exchange program PREP was set up jointly by the SPK and the Smithsonian Institution.
+Its purpose was to create a strategic network of provenance researchers in museums in both countries.

 Links for Additional Information

 10/30/2019 - Der nationalsozialistische Kunstraub beschäftigt noch immer Museen weltweit.
 Vergangene Woche ist in Washington das German/American Provenance Research Exchange Program (PREP) zu...

 09/25/2017 - In dem Beitrag „Wie sich amerikanische und deutsche Kunstexperten zusammentun, um Rätsel aus der Nazi-Zeit zu lösen“ schreibt das Smithsonian Mag über das gemeinsam mit der SPK ins...